Nuts… the proper term would actually be oilseeds, or tree nuts. But for simplicity, let's just call them nuts.

 - to the overall functioning of our body.

-Oh the famous proteins!
+Oh, the famous ones proteins!

 Good nutritional qualities!